 Apologies for the silence around here, if you are familiar with me at all you know that I recently had a baby.
 Even though I hadn’t planned to take so much time off, once I met my little angel I was just obsessed with her, and I decided it would be good for me to just unplug a bit, from blogging, social media, and pretty much everything else in my life, in order to focus on the miracle in front of me.
-It was an easy decision because I just want to stare at her all day anyway, whenever I look at her my heart fills with so much love and joy I just want to cry (and to be perfectly honest, I often do).
+I needn’t have worried about taking this social media break though, as my followers were (nearly) all there when I returned.
+But even if I had seen a significant drop, I could always decide to use these best growth services for instagram to help rebuild my numbers again.
+But after having a baby, this wasn’t the most important thing in my life anymore.
+In the end, it was an easy decision because I just want to stare at her all day anyway, whenever I look at her my heart fills with so much love and joy I just want to cry (and to be perfectly honest, I often do).

 As of today we are one month in and enjoying every minute of baby Sophia Rose!